neo4j-contrib/twitter-neo4j/docker/design/dmcheck-parallel/dmcheck_design.md

 * User should be able to view list of users which are not yet marked for processing.
 * If user is deleted, then system should silently discard any update of OpenDM for this user
 * On user deletion, system should delete corresponding OpenDM info as well
+* Multiple clients should be able to proxy using same Tweeter ID.
+However, in this case, its  the client responsibility to maintain harmony among themselves.
+System will treat all such clients as identical

 ###  2.2. <a name='Non-functionalrequirements'></a>Non-functional requirements
 * Clients should not wait for getting user list